-EPA anticipates notification to successful applicants will be made via telephone or electronic or postal mail by Spring 2013.
+EPA anticipates notification to successful applicants will be made via telephone or electronic or postal mail by Spring 2016.
 The notification will be sent to the original signer of the proposal or the project contact listed in the proposal.
 This notification, which informs the applicant that its proposal has been selected and is being recommended for award, is not an authorization to begin work.
-For example, if statutory funding or other issues are discovered during the award process that may affect the ability of EPA to make an award to an applicant.
-The successful applicant must also prepare a work plan and submit application forms, which must be approved by EPA, before the grant can officially be awarded.
-The award notice, signed by an EPA grants officer, is the authorizing document and will be provided through postal mail.
+The official notification of an award will be made by Regional Grants Management Official for regional awards.
+Applicants are cautioned that only a grants officer is authorized to bind the Government to the expenditure of funds; selection does not guarantee an award will be made.
+For example, statutory authorization, funding or other issues discovered during the award process may affect the ability of EPA to make an award to an applicant.
+The award notice, signed by an EPA grants officer, is the authorizing document and will be provided through electronic or postal mail.
+The successful applicant may need to prepare and submit additional documents and forms (e.g., work plan), which must be approved by EPA, before the grant can officially be awarded.
 The time between notification of selection and award of a grant can take up to 90 days or longer.

-VI.B.
-Administrative and National Policy Requirements
+VI.B Administrative and National Policy Requirements

-- 1. Funding will be awarded as a cooperative agreement.
+1. Funding will be awarded as a cooperative agreement.
 The applicants whose proposals are selected will be asked to submit a cooperative agreement application package to their EPA Regional office.
 This package will include the application (Standard Form 424), a proposed work plan, a proposed budget, and other required forms.
 An EPA Project Officer will work with you to finalize the budget and work plan.
-It is EPA's expectation that the selected applicants will complete the award process within six months of the announcement. - 2.
-Approved cooperative agreements will include terms and conditions (including any applicable Davis Bacon requirements) that will be binding on the grant recipient.
+It is EPA's expectation that the selected applicants will complete the award process within six months of the announcement.

+2. Approved cooperative agreements will include terms and conditions (including any applicable Davis Bacon requirements) that will be binding on the grant recipient.
 Terms and conditions specify what grantees must do to ensure that grant-related and Brownfields Program-related requirements are met.
-Applicants also will be required to submit progress reports in accordance with grant regulations found in 40 CFR 30.51 or 40 CFR 31.40.
-A listing and description of general EPA regulations applicable to the award of assistance agreements may be viewed at http://www.epa.gov/ogd/AppKit/applicable_epa_regulations_and_description.htm
+Applicants also will be required to submit progress reports in accordance with grant regulations found in 2 CFR 200.328.

-VI.C.
-Reporting Requirements
+VI.C Reporting Requirements

 During the life of the cooperative agreement, recipients are required to submit progress reports to the EPA Project Officer within 30 days after each reporting period.
-The reporting period (i.e., quarterly, annually) is set forth in the terms and conditions of the cooperative agreement.
-These reports shall cover work status, work progress, difficulties encountered, an accounting of financial expenditures, preliminary data results, anticipated activities, and any changes of key personnel involved with the project.

-Grant recipients will be required to report site-specific accomplishments on Property Profile Forms and preferably submit them electronically to EPA's ACRES reporting system.
-Failure to comply with the reporting requirements may result in an early termination of the grant and return of grant funds.
+The reporting period (i.e., quarterly, annually) is identified in the terms and conditions of the cooperative agreement.
+These reports cover work status, work progress, difficulties encountered, an accounting of financial expenditures, preliminary data results, anticipated activities, and any changes of key personnel involved with the project.
+Site-specific accomplishments are reported on Property Profile Forms and can be submitted electronically to EPA's ACRES reporting system.
+Information provided in the quarterly reports and submitted in ACRES helps EPA monitor the community's progress with implementing their project and also directly supports the continuation of the Brownfields program by highlighting measurable site-specific accomplishments to the public and Congress.